-Presenter: Original Author: Connie M. Kracher, PhD, MSD; Reviewed and Revised by: Lois Bell, CDA, CPFDA, CRFDA, FADAA
+Presenter: Original Author: Connie M. Kracher, PhD, MSD; Reviewed and Revised by: Lois Bell, CDA, CPFDA, CRFDA, MADAA

 It is difficult to believe that preventive dentistry has only been in practice for over one hundred years in the United States.
 In those 100 years we have seen advances in our delivery of professional oral health care in all disciplines.

 However, despite these advances, dental caries remains the most prevalent chronic disease in both children and adults, even though it is largely preventable.
-Although caries has significantly decreased for most Americans over the past five decades, large disparities remain among some population groups.
-In addition, this downward trend has recently reversed for young children.1 Currently dental caries affects more than 25% of U.S. children aged 2-5 years and approximately 50% of children 12-15 years old.
+Although caries has significantly decreased for most Americans over the past six decades, large disparities remain among some population groups.
+In addition, this downward trend has recently reversed for young children.1 The statistics have not radically changed since the last version of this course in that dental caries still affects more than 33% of U.S. children aged 2-5 years and approximately 50% of children 12-15 years old.
 One fourth of adults aged 65 and older are endentulous.

 In addition to her chairside dental assisting work, Ms. Bell has been an active member of the ADAA at state and national levels since 1996.
 She served as ADAA secretary from 2012 to 2013, and is currently serving on the ADAA’s Committee on Fellowship and Mastership.
 Lectures and presentations include local organizations, the South Carolina Dental Association’s State Meeting and in various regions of China on 3 occasions.

 Ms. Bell was elected to DANB’s Board of Directors in August 2016, finishing the second of a 3-year term.
 In 2017, she was elected as Secretary/Treasurer.
 DANB’s Board elected Ms. Bell from a slate of qualified nominees provided by the American Dental Assistants Association (ADAA).